 Unlike guests which generally dress in order to attract attention, photographers need to aim to do the exact opposite.

-If you’re a female wedding photographer and you’re dressing as if you’re a guest, then you will not only confuse other guests which might try and start a conversation with you but you will also most certainly not be comfortable in your clothing, especially if it would entail wearing high heels.
+If you’re a wedding photographer and you’re dressing as if you’re a guest, then you will not only confuse other guests which might try and start a conversation with you but you will also most certainly not be comfortable in your clothing, especially if it would entail wearing high heels or a tight suit.

 This the most obvious tip included in this post, but you’re going to want to avoid any clothing that may inhibit or limit your ability to capture the perfect photographs.